tatey/LIFXHTTPKit/README.markdown

 ### Get Brightness

-Returns the average of the brightness if the light target contains mixed brightnesses.
+Returns the average of the brightness for connected lights if the light target contains mixed brightnesses.
 A brightness of 0% is `0.0` and a brightness of 100% is `1.0`.

 ``` swift
 lightTarget.brightness // => 0.5